 C62.22.1-2024

-This guide suggests surge arrester installation methods at distribution cable terminal poles in order to minimize the total impressed transient voltage on medium-voltage distribution cables (up to 46 kV).
+Surge arrester installation methods at distribution cable terminal poles to minimize the total impressed transient voltage on medium-voltage distribution cables are suggested in this guide.
 Grounding electrode techniques, pole ground values, and system ground grid values are not addressed or considered in this document.

 These standards have been replaced with a revised version of the standard, or by a compilation of the original active standard and all its existing amendments, corrigenda, and errata.